-Introduction of Cluster Computing
+Introduction to Cluster Computing

 Understanding Cluster computing

-Cluster Load Balancing :
+Cluster Load Balancing

 Types of Cluster computing

-3. High performance (HP) clusters: This computer networking tactic use supercomputers and Cluster computing to resolve complex and highly advanced computation problems.
+3. High-performance (HP) clusters: This computer networking tactic use supercomputers and Cluster computing to resolve complex and highly advanced computation problems.

-2. Processing speed: The speed of processing also equitable to the mainframe systems and other forms of supercomputers in the market.
+2. Processing speed: The speed of processing is also equitable to the mainframe systems and other forms of supercomputers in the market.

-4. High availability of resources: computers face failure very often.
-High Availability is concurrent in a straight line to our increasing dependence on computers because at the present they include a vital role mainly in companies whose most important functionality is accurately the offer of some stable computing service, such as e-business, databases, among others.
-Availability plays the next key role in these systems. failure of one of the currently active nodes may be passed on to the other live nodes and on receiving this message the other set of the node will operate as a proxy for the dead node. so this ensures enhanced availability of these systems.
+4. High Availability of resources: computers face failure very often.
+High Availability is concurrent in a straight line to our increasing dependence on computers because, at present, they include a vital role mainly in companies whose most important functionality is accurately the offer of some stable computing service, such as e-business, and databases, among others.
+Availability plays the following key role in these systems.
+Failure of one of the currently active nodes may be passed on to the other live nodes, and on receiving this message, the different set of node will operate as a proxy for the dead node.
+So this ensures enhanced Availability of these systems.

-This has been a guide to What is Cluster Computing.
-Here we discussed the Basic concepts, types, and Advantages of Cluster Computing.
+This has been a guide to What is Cluster Computing?
+Here we discussed the basic concepts, types, and advantages of Cluster Computing.
 You can also go through our other suggested articles to learn more –